CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-06-Parallel-computing-Julia-hidden.md

 end
 ```

-Now, we create some functions that we will need in the algorithm.
+Now, we create some auxiliary functions that we will need.

 ```julia
 # We need this function to sort Points.